argoproj-labs/argocd-image-updater/docs/configuration/images.md

 If no update strategy is given, or an invalid value was used, the default strategy `semver` will be used.

+!!!warning
+    As of November 2020, Docker Hub has introduced pull limits for accounts on the free plan and unauthenticated requests.
+The `latest` update strategy will perform manifest pulls for determining the most recently pushed tags, and these will count into your pull limits.
+So unless you are not affected by these pull limits, it is **not recommended** to use the `latest` update strategy with images hosted on Docker Hub.

 ## Filtering tags

 You can specify an expression that is matched against each tag returned from